Aliases for CYP1B1 Gene

 GeneCards Summary for CYP1B1 Gene

 CYP1B1 (Cytochrome P450 Family 1 Subfamily B Member 1) is a Protein Coding gene.
-Diseases associated with CYP1B1 include Glaucoma 3A, Primary Open Angle, Congenital, Juvenile, Or Adult Onset and Peters Anomaly.
-Among its related pathways are Estrogen metabolism and Cytochrome P450 - arranged by substrate type.
+Diseases associated with CYP1B1 include Glaucoma 3A, Primary Open Angle, Congenital, Juvenile, Or Adult Onset and Anterior Segment Dysgenesis 6, Multiple Subtypes.
+Among its related pathways are Ovarian steroidogenesis and Metabolism.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP1A1.

 UniProtKB/Swiss-Prot for CYP1B1 Gene